SpongeBobSun/ReactNative-TL-DR/what-is-native-module.md

 ## TL;DR

+We will talk about how does a `NativeModule` get initialized.

 ## Since you want to read it anyway....

 We've mentioned `NativeModule` several times in previous chapters and now is the time we talk about it.